ds4dm/ecole/docs/using-environments.rst

 optimization problem that will be solved by the `SCIP <https://scip.zib.de/>`_ solver during the next episode.

-The ``observation`` is for the user to decide what the next action will be (typically using a machine learning algorithm).
+* The ``observation`` is for the user to decide what the next action will be (typically using a machine learning algorithm).
-The boolean flag ``done`` indicates wether the state is terminal.
-This can hapen in :py:class:`~ecole.environment.Branching` where the problem instance can be resolved though presolving only (never reaching branch-and-bound).
-Moreover an ``action_set`` is sometimes given to further reduce the set of candidate actions to deal with highly dynamic actions sets.
+* An ``action_set`` is sometimes given to further reduce the set of candidate actions to deal with highly dynamic actions sets.
   It is valid for the next transition only.
   For instance in :py:class:`~ecole.environment.Branching` the set of variable the algorithm can branch on changes at very node (*i.e.* state).
   Therefore the user needs to be constantly given the set of fractional variables.
+* A ``reward_offset`` is given even though no action has been taken.
+  It has not purpose for learning algorithms, rather it is meant for evaluating the complete solving procedure.
+  When a reward is designed so that its cumulative sum match a metric, such as solving time or number of LP iterations, then it is useful to be able to include the computation done during :py:meth:`~ecole.environment.EnvironmentComposer.reset`, which are returned in ``reward_offset``.
+* The boolean flag ``done`` indicates wether the state is terminal.
+  This can hapen in :py:class:`~ecole.environment.Branching` where the problem instance can be resolved though presolving only (never reaching branch-and-bound).

 The exact documentation for the method is given below.